Menu Audio Description Project

 Years

 As the volume of titles we handle (currently over 11K) increased, we ran into problems properly identifying individual videos just by their title and type (movie or series), so we began adding years.
 Doing so allowed users to readily distinguish between the 1950 version of Cinderella and the 2015 one, for example.
 Robin Hood became a problem with its five different versions, so adding years helped there, too, but we also added studio names just to be clear.
 Then in 2023 we found that some titles are identical by specifying only title, type, and year, because different studios used the same name in the same year!
 (See, for example, the title Alone on Prime Video.)
 And to top it all off, we found that streaming services were making lots of errors in the film year they were sending us.
 Our definition of year is the year the film was first released commercially in the USA.
-This excludes film festivals or foreign releases.
+This excludes film festivals and foreign releases.
 We have undergone a massive project of researching correct years to list for films and are overriding what services send us where necessary for the purpose of consistency.

 Studios